Philosophy majors at St. Edward’s examine both classic and contemporary philosophy texts to learn how to:

 Major Requirements: The Bachelor of Arts in Philosophy requires 42 hours of Philosophy major courses comprised of a combination of history of philosophy, ethics, and logic courses, as well as History of Christian Theology I or II.
 In addition, students are encouraged to take other support courses such as Art History, Political Theory, Literary Criticism, etc. in order to narrow their focus to the career of their choosing.

 General Education Requirements: The Philosophy degree requires 57 hours of general education courses that students complete over four years in addition to their major courses and electives.

 View and download the full degree plan for our Philosophy major (PDF).

 A few examples of courses students in this major take:

-Philosophy faculty members are teacher-scholars with years of academic experience and creative passions of their own.
-They stay active in their fields and bring their expertise to the classroom.
+Philosophy faculty members are active in their fields and bring their expertise to the classroom.